(Open interactive planning-Science) Enter your planned activities directly in the document, print it, and add it to your activity planning binder.

 - Various means of transportation (4 wheels, 2 wheels, no wheels, with wings, without wings) to encourage children to make comparisons.

-- Empty paper towel rolls can be used to make tunnels which go up and down (objects move faster when they go down!)
+- Empty paper towel rolls can be used to make tunnels that go up and down (objects move faster when they go down!)

 Arts & crafts (colors):